Step 1 of 6 City

 Source: U.S. Census Bureau, 2020

 Dating app usage varies dramatically by metro.
 Urban areas like NYC and LA have 40-60% higher app adoption rates.
-But here's the twist: more users means more competition too.
-The app algorithm shows the same top-tier men to hundreds of women simultaneously — creating the illusion of abundance while the real available pool is far smaller.
+Here's what that means for you: knowing your market is the first move every smart woman makes.
+The algorithm shows the same top men to hundreds of women at once, creating an illusion of abundance.
+You're about to see the real picture.

 Step 2 of 9